shivannis/xandr-docs-public/xandr-docs/articles/monetize/general-creative-guidelines-to-pass-auditing.md

 ---
-title: General Guidelines for Passing Creative Audits
+title: Microsoft Monetize - General Guidelines for Passing Creative Audits
 description: The article gives important tips on how to pass creative audits successfully.
-It shares valuable insights and best practices to make sure your creative work meets standards and achieves excellence. ms.date: 10/28/2023
+It shares valuable insights and best practices to make sure your creative work meets standards. ms.date: 10/28/2023
 ---

-# General guidelines for passing creative audits
+# Microsoft Monetize - General guidelines for passing creative audits

 There are many ways to ensure your creatives successfully pass the Xandr auditing process.
 You can use the guidelines outlined here to ensure that your creatives successfully pass auditing.